Home Current Projects A Short Biography

 Marina Pacheco trained with me in 2009 and 2010 under the auspices of the CIHR training program in molecular oncological pathology, returning to Panama to take up a position as the first molecular pathologist at the National Oncology Institute of Panama.
 She returned in 2013 to undertake a clinical fellowship in musculoskeletal pathology, sharing my service work while gaining lots of additional diagnostic experience.

 Garrett Barry worked with me as a summer student (studying clear cell sarcoma) and then as my junior technologist (doing a Nanostring registration study).
 He was accepted into the UBC MD program in 2013.
+Ultimately, he has ended up as an anaesthesiologist back in his home city of Victoria BC, affiliated with UBC's Island Medical Program.

 Makoto Endo (2012-2013) did a sarcoma pathology research fellowship with me.
 Originally from Tottori, a city on the Sea of Japan, he became double-certified in orthopaedic surgery and pathology at Kyushu University in Fukuoka, where he returned to take up a faculty position as a surgeon-scientist.